MicheleBertoli/react-automata/README.md

 // App.spec.js

 import { testStatechart } from 'react-automata'
-import { App, statechart } from './App'
+// Note, we use the unwrapped component here import { App, statechart } from './App'

 test('it works', () => {